Not Accepting Guests

 When I am traveling and staying with someone outside of CS, or living in an unfamiliar place, the first thing I will do is reach out to the local CS community.
 Every single person I have met in those events has been warm, inspiring, friendly, full of experience and positive energy.
 That's why I keep coming back to CS!

 My interests are really everywhere.
 Sometimes I like to relax and watch cartoons or Monty Python.
 Sometimes I will binge-watch all the Good Mythical Morning episodes on YouTube I've missed out on.
+Sometimes I will just sit down and write about random travel experiences/memories that I've had.

 I also love outdoor activities like hiking, kayaking, camping, climbing a mountain if I'm up to it.
 I try to stay physically active - I practice Capoeira, read, jog, go for long walks.
+Since moving to NOLA, I've become more active in practicing my violin and seeking out swing dancing, which I do at least once a week, when I have the time.

 I also like being in the city nightlife of hanging out in bars and sometimes clubbing ...
 I have a lot more I can't think of off the top of my head but most importantly, I just want to explore!